alphagov/account-api/docs/api.md

 - `services`
   - object of known services, keys are service names and values are one of:
     - `yes`: the user has used the service and can use it now
-    - `yes_but_must_reauthenticate`: the user has used the service but must reauthenticate at a higher level to use it now
+    - `yes_but_must_reauthenticate`: the user has used the service but must reauthenticate with MFA
     - `no`: the user has not used the service
-    - `unknown`: the user is not authenticated at a high enough level to check whether they have used the service or not
+    - `unknown`: the user must reauthenticate with MFA to check whether they have used the service or not

 #### Response codes